 Obtain and keep ready your latest Bank statement for last 6 months which should include a balance in the account to the extent of your tour cost.
 Also keep your Income Tax Returns for the last 3 years ready.
 If you are salaried person, salary slip for last 6 months will be required.
 Also NOC from employer if you are working in Central or State Government undertaking together with leave sanction letter.
 For businessmen and retired persons, details will be provided by the tour operator.
 These will be required for VISA purposes.

 It is advisable to carry basic medicines for cold, fever,pain, headache etc. Also any other medication required by you, will have to be carried with you for the duration of the tour with prescriptions.
+If you are likely to be sea-sick during sea-travel like at Venice, keep vomit bags ready with you.

 During the month of May, we found that the climate in U.K. and European countries was moderate except for Switzerland, particularly Mt.Titlis and Jungfrau.
 It is also known that it sometimes rains in Switzerland.
 So, carry warm clothes including body warmers.